A Step by Step Guide for Eliminating Musty Smells in Your Home

 If your mattress or couch has extreme amounts of mold, consider replacing it.

-When dealing with any stubborn smell, fresh air and sunshine are the best methods for odor removal.
+When dealing with any stubborn smell, fresh air and sunshine are the best odor-removal methods.
 If the weather permits, open your windows and turn on fans to ventilate the room.

-To deodorize your room, start by dusting your ceilings and walls.
+To deodorize your room with vinegar, start by dusting your ceilings and walls.
 Then, fill a spray bottle with half white-distilled vinegar and half water.
 Use the mixture to wipe your ceilings, walls, tables, dressers, and other hard surfaces.
-You can also use it to mop hard flooring surfaces.
+You can also use it to mop sealed hard floors.

 With your carpet dry, take these steps to get rid of the musty smell: